 With the help of Sara, it is a happy thing to report that Mumble took its first steps unsupported.
 Yassin credits Sara as being essential to the supportive efforts extended.
 There is a video of Mumble on TikTok that has already been viewed well over four million times.
 Comments on the service are a beautiful appreciation of the ceaseless efforts taken by Yassin to help Mumble learn to overcome his inability to walk.

 Mumble acquired his name from Happy Feet, an animated film.
-In the movie, Mumble is a parrot not accepted by his flock because he was different than the rest.
+In the movie, Mumble is a penguin not accepted by his flock because he was different than the rest.
 At the end of the movie, Mumble teaches his buddies to dance.
 This became strong medicine for Yassin as he worked with his bird.

 A Path To Success